Press Kit

 Come visit the brand-new Hide and Hair Pavilion to watch our skilled craftspeople (and new apprentices!) show how this critical renewable resource was used in the Scottish Highlands.

-In addition to providing shaded seating and water for patrons, the pub provides a venue for several interactive experiences, including:
+In addition to providing shaded seating and water for patrons, this pavilion provides a venue for several interactive experiences, including:

 Combing Preparing plant and animal fiber to be spun